HTTPArchive/almanac.httparchive.org/src/content/en/2021/markup.md

   sql_file="element_count_distribution.sql"
 ) }}

-No need to panic, the web isn't all made up of divs.
-The median page uses 31 different elements and has a total of 666 elements.
+No need to panic, the web isn't all made up of `div`s.
+The median mobile page uses 31 different elements and has a total of 616 elements.

 {{ figure_markup(
   image="element-count.png",